CMSgov/qpp-measures-data/CONTRIBUTING.md

 For 2018-2019, only 'full images' of benchmark data are accepted; the csv must contain a full list of included benchmarks.
 Incremental files are no longer supported (2017 is no longer supported).

+  To add or update benchmarks, rename your csv to 'benchmarks.csv' and place that file in staging/$YEAR/benchmarks/.
+  Replace any existing files of the same name.
+  Run `npm run build:benchmarks $YEAR` to update benchmark JSON files under benchmarks/.
+  $YEAR refers to the performance year you are looking to update.
+  See `build-benchmarks` for more detail.

+  `build-benchmarks` will call `parse-benchmarks-data.js` directly and validate the data right after.
   `parse-benchmarks-data.js` relies on a set of columns to be present and additional empty columns can cause the parsing to fail.
    See that file for additional instructions on how to generate the JSON file.

   Also, `parse-benchmarks-data.js` cross references for measureIds in `measures/$YEAR/measures-data.json` for the correct usage.
 If none are matched, either a padded `000` digit will be used for `measureId`s with all digits or a non-spaced version of the `measureId` will be used.

-  To update benchmarks, run `npm run build:benchmarks $YEAR`.
-  `build-benchmarks` will call `parse-benchmarks-data.js` directly and validate the data right after.

   If 2 benchmarks have the same Measure ID, Benchmark Year, Performance Year, and Submission method, an error will be thrown.
 Benchmarks cannot share this composite key.